IWAE-TIME/alpsim.github.io/content/documentation/api/_index.md

 ---
-title: API Reference Manual for Python
+title: API Reference
 description: "Python APIs"
-weight: 3
+weight: 9
 ---

 This manual contains a summary of the `pyalps` functions used in the ALPS tutorials.
 The Python API section is structure as follow: